-Here's a tip.
 Although you don't have to place the formulas for the statistics on your presentation board, you are responsible for knowing how these statistics work and what they mean.
 In general, you should check with your math and/or science teacher to ensure that you have a good understanding of any formula or equation which you present in your research report.
 It is very likely that a science fair judge will ask you to explain what the statistic or formula means.
 So become comfortable with any and all equations which you have used.
 That also means that you should know if a particular statistic should be written with units associated with it.
 Median should always be expressed with units.
 In our experiment, the units are cm.
 Average deviation never has units.
 When you look at the formulas for median and average deviation, you will understand why.
 Ask your math teacher for help in understanding these statistics and any other statistics which you may use in your particular experiment.

-Here's another tip.
-If your science project falls into the mathematics category, you want to include mathematical equations in both your research report as well as on your presentation board.
+Tip #12: In mathematics projects, include mathematical equations in both your research report as well as on your presentation board.

 In your research report, you want to include virtually all equations which help to explain your purpose, procedure, and results.
 On your presentation board, place only those equations in your Purpose section which are crucial to making whatever point you want to make in your Purpose section.
 For your Procedure, Data, and Results sections on your presentation board, do the same thing.
 Ask your math and science teachers for advice on what equations you should include in these sections.